chaozhi/PolyOrigin_Evaluate/README.md

   * genofile "potato_pop?_chr??_dose_mappoly.csv" was extracted from "TableS2_dose.csv", and pedfile "potato_pop?_ped.csv" was extracted from "TableS3_ped.csv".
   * "step1_run_mappoly.R" perform haplotype reconstruction using MAPpoly for each sub-population and each chromosome.

-## Compare with MAPpoly and TetraOrigin for simulated F1 data
+## Compare with MAPpoly and TetraOrigin for single F1

 Run the following script files in the folder "simF1":